Characters: The Dark Knight Saga League Of Shadows

 Doesn't Like Guns: Subverted, because although Bane is okay with using firearms when necessary, he only holds a firearm twice - when Gordon is delivered to his lair, he takes Gordon's pistol and uses it to shoot one of the thugs who delivered Gordon; the second time is at the end, where he's preparing to use a shotgun on Batman but Selina interferes before he can use it.
 The rest of the time, he prefers to break peoples' necks.

-The Dragon: For Daggett, Bane presents himself as being this, doing all of Daggett's dirty work, including attacking the Stock Exchange to bankrupt Bruce so that Bruce will be bankrupted and Daggett can take over Wayne Enterprises.
+The Dragon: Bane poses as one for John Daggett, doing all of Daggett's dirty work, including attacking the Stock Exchange to bankrupt Bruce so that Bruce will be bankrupted and Daggett can take over Wayne Enterprises.
 In reality, Bane was likely this to Ra's al Ghul during his time with the League of Shadows, and might have later become this to Ra's daughter Talia after she took over the League of Shadows following Ra's death.
 Though it's just as likely that he and Talia formed a Big Bad Duumvirate - the movie is ambiguous/vague enough to let viewers interpret their relationship in many ways.
 To such a point that it's very possible Bane is the Dragon-in-Chief.
 The novelization and original script seem to support the Duumvirate interpretation, but the movie leaves it ambiguous.

 Dragon-in-Chief: Since Daggett is a talker, Bane does most of the dirty work for him, including an assault on the Stock Exchange which houses most of Wayne's money that Daggett wanted.
 As stated above, if Bane is truly Talia's Dragon, he fits this trope because he carries out Talia's plan by acting by himself.
 This makes him appear to be (and act like) the sole Big Bad himself, both in- and out-of-universe, until The Reveal.